 The spider is considered a lucky creature because it dangles from its web on high and so symbolizes good fortune descending from the heavens.
 Another auspicious connection comes from the name for spider 虫喜子 chóng xǐ zǐ because 喜 xǐ means ‘happiness, delight’.
 It may specifically signify the return home of a son.
 On the negative side it sometimes takes the place of the scorpion in the tally of five noxious creatures.

 Tiger 虎 hǔ

 It was heavily used as a military emblem with soldiers wearing tiger suits to frighten the enemy.
 It was also considered to have the power to keep away demons – it was used in the First Opium War to keep back the British ‘foreign devils’.
 Tiger pictures are commonly pasted up on walls as a talisman during Chinese New Year.
 Because it is such a powerful animal many parts of the tiger were considered equally powerful medicine and to this day tigers are hunted to supply the Chinese market for medicinal potions.
 As a tiger was supposedly never seen to limp, its bones were considered a cure for arthritis.
-On its death a tiger's body was at times considered to transform into orange amber.
+On its death a tiger's body was able to transform into orange amber.
 The White Tiger of the West 西方白虎 xī fāng bái hǔ is one the four divisions of the lunar month and day (mansions).